bekk/bekk-christmas/post/thecloud/pubsub.md

 Add on top of this all the other services powered by the cloud such as internet banking, ticketing services, Netflix, Spotify, Uber and Office365, you'll soon realize that data centers powering the cloud have become as mission critical and essential as water and electricity.

 We depend on it at work to be able to send and receive email, share and collaborate on documents, code, schematics and files.
 We use it to buy shoes and other merchandise online, and we communicate with our colleagues, friends and family both near and far via services that run on the cloud.
-We've become dependent on the cloud to be able to perform tasks both at work and home and when cloud services [go down](http://nymag.com/intelligencer/2018/03/when-amazon-web-services-goes-down-so-does-a-lot-of-the-web.html), the world halts.
+We've become dependent on the cloud to be able to perform tasks both at work and at home.
+When cloud services [go down](http://nymag.com/intelligencer/2018/03/when-amazon-web-services-goes-down-so-does-a-lot-of-the-web.html), the world halts.
 This begs for a number of questions with regards to environmental impact.

 ## What is the problem?